mardub1635/in-the-navy/index.md

 | Come on and join your fellow man  |   But how to change directory? |
 | In the navy  |  Just use CD |
 | Come on people and make a stand  |  Oh right I type DIR or CD! |
-| In the navy, in the navy, in the navy, oh | In the shell script, in the shell script, in the shell script, oh
+| In the navy, in the navy, in the navy, oh | In the shell script, in the shell script, oh
 | They want you, they want you  |  press the tab, press the tab |
 | They want you as a new recruit  |  press the tab will autocomplete |
 | If you like adventure, don't you wait to enter  |  count with wc don't forget the dash -c |